Skip a Step! - Cloned

 Applicants must be at least 17 years of age.

 - Pass a Motorcycle Skills Test.
 There are two methods:

-- Complete a Georgia Motorcycle Safety Program Course and, if successful, present the 90-day License Test Waiver to a DDS Customer Service Center.
+- Complete a Georgia Motorcycle Safety Program Course.
+If successful, present the 90-day License Test Waiver to a DDS Customer Service Center.

 - Take the Motorcycle Riders Skills Test at a DDS Customer Service Center.

 - If you are under the age of 18, you must complete Joshua's Law Requirements.